-As Women’s History Month comes to a close for 2019, it is a good time to reflect on both how far women have come and how far they go…alone.
+Women’s History Month is a good time to reflect on both how far women have come and how far they go…alone.
 The rise of the solo female traveler is a somewhat recent phenomenon, but one that steadily climbs.

 Solo travel has become increasingly popular.
 Mintel’s 2018 Solo Traveler Report showed that 17% of adults reported they took a vacation on their own within the last five years (15% were completely solo trips without a travel group).
-This shows a two percent increase in solo travel from the year before.
+This shows a two percent increase in solo travel from the year before the report.

 Though it may come as a surprise to some, the majority of these solo adventure seekers are female.
 A 2017 study conducted by Princeton Survey Research Associates reported that 26% of millennial women have taken a trip solo.
 The same study found that another 27% of this population who have not yet traveled solo would consider it.
 Even here at Travel Insurance Services, we have many women on our team who have or regularly travel solo (read about Arielle, Patti and Karen’s experiences on our blog!).

 However, while women are increasingly venturing out alone, there can still be an air of trepidation that hovers over the thought of solo female travel.
 And this is not an unfounded or outdated fear, as the news reminds us frequently.
 But with a little planning, preparation and awareness, safe solo travel can be a reality.

 Below are a few of our top tips for women (or anyone) looking to travel solo: